Chiba Jets

-The Chiba Jets Funabashi (千葉ジェッツふなばし, Chiba Jettsu Funabashi) are a Japanese professional basketball team based in Funabashi, Chiba.
-They compete in the Eastern Conference of the First Division of the Japanese B.League.
-Owned by Mixi, they have also won five Emperor's Cups.
+Chiba Jets Funabashi (千葉ジェッツふなばし, Chiba Jettsu Funabashi), more commonly known as the Chiba Jets, are a Japanese professional basketball team based in Funabashi, Chiba Prefecture.
+Owned by Mixi, the team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at LaLa Arena Tokyo-Bay.

 The Jets also won the East Asia Super League (EASL) in 2024, and an exhibition season title in 2017.
 The 2024 championship was won behind season MVP Yuki Togashi, who scored 20 points in the final against Seoul SK Knights.
+They have also won five Emperor's Cups.

 Arenas

 The Jets currently play in the Funabashi Arena in Funabashi, but are expected to move to the Arena Tokyo Bay, which is scheduled to open in spring 2024.